arthurchan1111/tournament/README.md

       $ \i tournament.sql
       ```

-    Or open up tournament.sql file and copy & paste all the contents in the file.
+    Or open up tournament.sql file and copy & paste all the contents into the terminal.

     **Note: This will delete any database named tournament**